NOC-OI/sql-ecology-lesson/episodes/00-sql-introduction.md

 - Describe why relational databases are useful.
 - Create and populate a database from a text file.
-- Define SQLite data types.
+- Define Oracle data types.

 ::::::::::::::::::::::::::::::::::::::::::::::::::